16 April 2025

 calling himself ‘Christ’—which means king.”

-In all the gospels, Pontius questioned Jesus… and came away unconvinced this man was any threat to Rome whatsoever.
-In Luke and John, he didn’t even believe Jesus was guilty of anything.
+In all the gospels, Pilate questioned Jesus… and came away unconvinced this man was any threat to Rome whatsoever.
+As Luke and John tell it, he didn’t even believe Jesus was guilty of anything.
 But the Judean senate wanted Jesus dead, and got plenty of the locals to say so too.
 In the end, Pontius pragmatically gave ’em what they wanted.

 “Why’s this guy not defending himself?”

-Getting convicted of treason back then meant execution.
-(Still often does.)
-For non-Romans like Jesus, execution meant crucifixion, one of the most painful, disgusting ways to die humans have ever invented.
-So the fact Jesus didn’t fight his charges, and said nothing, made Pontius wonder what on earth was going on here.
+Back then, treason meant execution.
+(Whereas today, you can be re-elected president!)
+For non-Romans like Jesus, execution meant crucifixion, one of the most disgusting and painful ways to die humans have ever invented.
+So the fact Jesus didn’t fight his charges, and said nothing, made Pilate wonder what on earth was going on here.
 Everybody else he ever interrogated would either fight the charges or justify them.
 Not simply accept crucifixion as their inevitable lot.

-Yet in the synoptic gospels, Jesus responded to his charges with two words and nothing more: Σὺ λέγεις/su légheis, “[If] you say so.”
+Yet in the synoptic gospels, Jesus responded to his charges with two words, maybe a shrug, and nothing more: Σὺ λέγεις/su légheis, “[If] you say so.”

 Mark 15.2 KWL

-In reply Jesus told him, If you say so.”
+In reply Jesus tells him, If you say so.”

 Matthew 27.11 KWL